 transceiver pairs are selected, and click the + sign icon (add new link)

-repeatedly, until all the links have been added to the new link group called
+repeatedly until all the links are added to the link group Internal Loopback.

-- After the links have been created, they are added to the Links window as
+- After creating the links, they are added to the Links window as shown.

-The status of the links indicate an 8.0 Gbps line rate.
+The status of the links indicates an 8.0 Gbps line rate.

 For more information about the different columns of the Links windows, see the Vivado Design Suite User Guide: Programming and Debugging (UG908).

-- Change the GT properties of the rest of the transceivers as described above.
+- Change the GT properties of the rest of the transceivers as described previously.